vpovarna/LeetCode-Scala/README.md

 # LeetCode-Scala
-Leet Code problems resolved in Scala
+Solutions in Scala to Leetcode Problems